-2.3 Detector-related uncertainties
+3.3 Detector-related uncertainties

 The various properties of the detectors relevant to the measurement of $\sin^2 2\theta{13}$ have been combined into the detector factors K_i in the formalism of sec.
-2.1.
+3.1.
 If the K factors are independent of time (and are unchanged during detector "swaps") no knowledge of these factors is needed in the measurement.
 However, if there is an unknown relative variation δ_K/K in the detector factor for the two locations of each detector, then there is a contribution to the uncertainty $\delta{\sin^2 2\theta{13}}$ of this amount when all 8 detectors have the same (correlated) variation.
 If the variation is uncorrelated in the different detectors then the effect on the measurement is reduced to $\delta{\sin^2 2\theta{13}} = \delta_K/\sqrt{8}K$.
+For the detector-related uncertainties, we consider the CHOOZ results as a reference, and then compute

 For the detector-related uncertainties, we consider the CHOOZ results as a reference, and then compute two values for the Daya Bay case: baseline and goal.
 The baseline value is what we expect to be achievable through essentially proven methods with perhaps straightforward improvement in technique.
 The goal value is what we consider reachable through improved methods and extra care beyond the level of previous experiments of this type.
-The results are summarized in Table 2.3 and discussed in the rest of this section.
+The results are summarized in Table 3.4 and discussed in the rest of this section.